awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 	540 (5 encodes) $2.25

-Added costs for caption generation.
+Added costs for subtitle generation per input.

 	Total Cost/Hour
-	English $1.44
+	English $2.88
-	Each Additional Language $0.50
+	Each Additional Language $1.50

 [Amazon Transcribe Pricing](https://aws.amazon.com/transcribe/pricing/)
 [Amazon Translate Pricing](https://aws.amazon.com/translate/pricing/)

+Both input streams to AWS MediaLive get Transcribed with AWS Transcribe, this is for the input redundency feature.
+Each video stream transcribed by AWS Transcribe costs $1.44 per hour.

 Note that pricing is per minute, with a minimum of 10 minutes.
 Prices are subject to change.
 For full details, see the pricing webpage for each AWS service you will be using in